-- To share the love of Jesus Christ through Friendship Evangelism and Social Concern.
+- To share the love of Jesus Christ through friendship evangelism and social concern.

-- To provide Practical Help and Emotional Support to women working in prostitution.
+- To provide practical help and emotional support to women working in prostitution.

-- To provide opportunities for Education, Vocational Training, and Alternative Employment
+- To provide opportunities for education, vocational training, and alternative employment

 Rahab Food Shop

 The laundry was opened in 2015 and has 5 washing machines and 1 large dryer.
-Initially, prior to Covid, there were 4 girls working at the laundry, but currently there are 2. working there.
+Initially, prior to Covid, there were 4 girls working at the laundry, but currently there are 2 working there.
 They live above the laundry.
 Guy is the manager and works with Sa.
 All the women who work in Rahab businesses are Christian and have come from the bars.

 Previously On worked there.
-She is 70 years old and just before Christmas, she was diagnosed with TB, so has gone home to her brother's.
+She is 70 years old and just before Christmas, she was diagnosed with Tuberculosis, so has gone home to her brother's.
 Rahab helped her out continuing to pay her wages when she first went home for some months, but her brother now supports her.
 She did an extremely good job working in the laundry and often, customers requested she care for their clothing.

 Counselling and Discipleship

 Sasitorn provides pastoral care to all the women at Rahab.
 In the past she ran a bible study three times a week offering counselling, discipleship, and healing with the help of others on the team.
-Once a week,

-Prior to the pandemic, three were up to 60 women coming to bible study at Rahab.
+Prior to the pandemic, there were up to 60 women coming to bible study at Rahab.
 They have mostly all gone home to their villages now as the bars have been closed for almost 2 years.
 Each morning Prai and Sasitorn send out bible studies for these women and they keep in touch.